atishay/atishay.github.io/themes/jain/README.md

     * `image` - Show an image in the section (by default pulled to the left with 50% width).
     * `recent` - Name of the section to show recents from.
     * `recentCount` - Count for the recent range.
+    * `contact` - Optimized version of the contact us snippets.
+The order and contents are not customizable as you can still use markdown to make a custom version.

 ## Settings